 The following is the list of nine investment services and activities:

 (1) Reception and transmission of orders in relation to one or more financial instruments

 This will only apply if you are both receiving and transmitting orders.
 For example, this would be the case if you transmit subscription or redemption orders received from a client to the operator of a collective investment undertaking or transmit buy or sell orders to agency brokers.
 This service also extends to include arrangements that bring together two or more investors, thereby bringing about a transaction between those investors e.g. corporate finance firms.

 (2) Execution of orders on behalf of clients

 This activity will apply if you are acting to conclude agreements to buy or sell one or more MiFID financial instruments on behalf of clients.
-You will be providing this investment service if you participate in the execution of an order on behalf of a client, as opposed simply to arranging the relevant deal.
-For example, you can execute orders on behalf of clients either when dealing in investments as agent (by entering into an agreement in the name of your client or in your own name, but on behalf of your client) or, in some cases, by dealing in investments as principal (for example by back-to-back or riskless principal trading).
-This activity includes issuing of financial instruments by an investment firm.
+You will be providing this investment service if you participate in the execution of an order on behalf of a client, as opposed to simply arranging the relevant deal.
+For example, you can execute orders on behalf of clients either when dealing in investments as an agent (by entering into an agreement in the name of your client or in your own name, but on behalf of your client) or, in some cases, by dealing in investments as principal (for example by back-to-back or riskless principal trading).
+This activity includes issuing financial instruments by an investment firm.

 (3) Dealing on own account

-Dealing on own account involves trading against proprietary capital.
+Dealing on your own account involves trading against proprietary capital.
 Dealing on own account involves position-taking which includes proprietary trading and positions arising from market-making.
-Dealing on own account may be relevant to firms with dealing in investments as principal permission in relation to MiFID financial instruments, but only where they trade financial instruments on a regular basis for their own account, as part of their MiFID business.
-Where a firm executes client orders by standing between clients on a matched principal basis (back-to-back trading), it is both dealing on own account and executing orders on behalf of clients.
+Dealing on your own account may be relevant to firms dealing in investments as principal permission in relation to MiFID financial instruments, but only where they trade financial instruments on a regular basis for their own account, as part of their MiFID business.
+Where a firm executes client orders by standing between clients on a matched principal basis (back-to-back trading), it is both dealing on your own account and executing orders on behalf of clients.